Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_expert.rst

 what's saved in the checkpoint.

-TODO: I don't understand this...
+..
+TODO:: I don't understand this...

 ******************************
 Built-in Checkpoint IO Plugins